|latest/stable||530||530||09 Feb 2022|

 juju deploy cinder

-Note: The Ceph storage method is the recommended method for production deployments.
+Note: Ceph is the recommended storage method for production Cinder deployments.

 cinder.yaml contains the following: